Are You Ready for a Career in IT?

 Q5What type of job can I expect to get after completing IT-Ready and where?

-IT-Ready Employer Network
+Our Employer Network

-Employers who believe in IT-Ready students.
+Chicago employers believe in our students.

 Creating IT Futures believes strongly in collaboration to achieve shared goals.